2016 College Basketball Analysis and Predictions

 - Download the SAP Lumira college basketball dataset or use your own

-- Share a link to your public analysis and selections via the SAP Community Network and tweet your URL with #VizTheMadness @SAPAnalytics
+- Share your analysis via the SAP Community Network and tweet your URL along with a picture of your bracket with #VizTheMadness16 @SAPAnalytics

 - Join the SAP Data Viz Team bracket pool and let the trash talk begin!
-See how your team stacks up against our basketball data viz experts and be entered to win bragging rights for 2015 and an official #VizTheMadness certificate.
+See how your team stacks up against our basketball data viz experts and be entered to win bragging rights for 2016 and an official #VizTheMadness16 certificate.

 View and Interact with the Insights and Analysis